olha-bondarenko/gpt3/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+## Build

+To build this project you can run:

 ### `npm build`

 Creates public folder from which app can be build in production mode.